 Founder and CEO

-From 1971 to 1972 Paul was Managing Director AFS T&RI (now Cast Metals Institute).
-His task was to implement it’s research and continuing education.
+From 1971 to 1972, Paul was Managing Director of AFS T&RI (now Cast Metals Institute).
+His task was to implement its research and continuing education.

 In 1981 Cast Metals International became CMI Novacast Liquid Metal Systems to exploit the use of Electromagnetic Pumps for automated pouring of Aluminum.
 Later becoming CMI Novacast, Inc., this privately owned company continues to seek innovative solutions to the task of pouring all different types of metals including Zinc, Sodium, and Magnesium.
 Paul served as CEO until his retirement in 2008.

 Lee has always had a dominant interest in technology and especially in applied electronics.
 As a boy, he tinkered endlessly with radios and TV’s, and often startled everyone by discharging perhaps lethal voltages from his Tesla coils.
 His basement lab was scary.

 In college, he and a friend constructed and usually operated the college radio station.

 He maintains an active interest in community theater technical plans, creating all kinds of illusions and mood enhancing situations.
 Perhaps this is similar to making aluminum pumps having no moving parts?
 Is it just an illusion too?